iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > I wanted to continue using this app, but unfortunately it eats up too much of my battery- the first day that I had it installed, my phone died after only a few hours with hardly using my phone and settings showed it was majorly consuming power.
 Had to uninstall!<br> :date: __2020-05-07 14:02:19__

-> Not everyone here has a N.A. area code...<br> :date: __2020-05-06 10:40:58__

-> No off switch for when you are staying home.
-High battery usage.<br> :date: __2020-05-06 01:50:10__

-> Having an issue where it seems to constantly trigger my laptop to try and pair with it.
-My phone beeps every couple of minutes and no way to prevent it short of killing the app (or switching off bluetooth).
-If the devs want to contact me to find out what's happening feel free.<br> :date: __2020-05-06 00:17:53__

 #### 1-star reviews